AnelMusic/anelmusic.github.io/posts/small-agents.md

     last_user_preference: str | None = None
 ```

-The card is not a history summary.
-It is the current working brief, updated as the task evolves.
-It replaces the transcript.
+This way we try to utilize the current working brief that is updated as the task evolves.
 It carries what matters forward without the noise of everything that was tried and discarded.

 ## What It Actually Looks Like